Build predictable behaviour by teaching routines like curriculum content.

 Turn incidents into a practical improvement plan rather than a grudge.

-Help pupils learn from incidents without shame.
+Help students learn from incidents without shame.

 Prevent repeat escalation by giving a discreet ‘reset’ signal.